dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 #### Control-theoretical guarantees
 assurances provided within the framework of control theory, which ensure that a control system behaves as expected under certain conditions.
 - Stability
-1. Convergence
+- Convergence
-2. Robustness
+- Robustness
-3. Optimality
+- Optimality
-4. Safety
+- Boundedness
-5. Reachability and Controllability
+-  Reachability and Controllability

 ### generative adversarial learning framework
+- randomly explores for corrections that bring the policy close to the demonstrated distribution.
 -